mdn/content/files/en-us/web/performance/critical_rendering_path/index.md

 DOM construction is incremental.
 The HTML response turns into tokens which turns into nodes which turn into the DOM Tree.
 A single DOM node starts with a startTag token and ends with an endTag token.
 Nodes contain all relevant information about the HTML element.
 The information is described using tokens.
 Nodes are connected into a DOM tree based on token hierarchy.
 If another set of startTag and endTag tokens come between a set of startTag and endTags, you have a node inside a node, which is how we define the hierarchy of the DOM tree.

 The greater the number of nodes, the longer the following events in the critical rendering path will take.
 Measure!
-A few extra nodes won't make a difference, but divitis can lead to jank.
+A few extra nodes won't make a big difference, but keep in mind that adding many extra nodes will impact performance.

 ### CSS Object Model

 The DOM contains all the content of the page.
-The CSSOM contains all the styles of the page; information on how to style that DOM.
+The CSSOM contains all the information on how to style the DOM.
 CSSOM is similar to the DOM, but different.
 While the DOM construction is incremental, CSSOM is not.
 CSS is render blocking: the browser blocks page rendering until it receives and processes all of the CSS.
 CSS is render blocking because rules can be overwritten, so the content can't be rendered until the CSSOM is complete.

 CSS has its own set of rules for identifying valid tokens.
 Remember the C in CSS stands for 'Cascade'.
 CSS rules cascade down.
-As the parser converts tokens to nodes, with descendants of nodes inheriting styles.
+As the parser converts tokens to nodes, descendant nodes will inherit some of the styles of the parent.
 The incremental processing features don't apply to CSS like they do with HTML, because subsequent rules may override previous ones.
 The CSS object model gets built as the CSS is parsed, but can't be used to build the render tree until it is completely parsed because styles that are going to be overwritten with later parsing should not be rendered to the screen.

 In terms of selector performance, less specific selectors are faster than more specific ones.
 For example, `.foo {}` is faster than `.bar .foo {}` because when the browser finds `.foo`, in the second scenario, it has to walk up the DOM to check if `.foo` has an ancestor `.bar`.
-The more specific tag requires more work from the browser, but this penalty is not likely worth optimizing.
+The more specific tag requires more work from the browser, but this penalty is not likely worth optimizing around.

 If you measure the time it takes to parse CSS, you'll be amazed at how fast browsers truly are.
 The more specific rule is more expensive because it has to traverse more nodes in the DOM tree - but that extra expense is generally minimal.
 Measure first.
 Optimize as needed.
-Specificity is likely not your low hanging fruit.
-When it comes to CSS, selector performance optimization, improvements will only be in microseconds.
+Specificity is likely not your lowest hanging fruit.
+When it comes to CSS, selector performance optimization improvements will only be in microseconds.
 There are other [ways to optimize CSS](/en-US/docs/Learn/Performance/CSS), such as minification, and separating deferred CSS into non-blocking requests by using media queries.

 ### Render Tree

 The render tree captures both the content and the styles: the DOM and CSSOM trees are combined into the render tree.
 To construct the render tree, the browser checks every node, starting from root of the DOM tree, and determine which CSS rules are attached.

 The render tree only captures visible content.
 The head section (generally) doesn't contain any visible information, and is therefore not included in the render tree.
-If there's a display: none; set on an element, neither it, nor any of its descendants, are in the render tree.
+If there's a `display: none;` set on an element, neither it, nor any of its descendants, are in the render tree.

 ### Layout